 The rugged and remote mountains of the southern Appalachian region have served to isolate and preserve the last vestiges of life as it once was throughout rural America.
 Transcending their geographical origins, these photographs capture this way of life and are a reminder of what it was once like on farms across this country.
 The Face of Appalachia provides a look at how previous generations lived, with seemingly little change, in the decades before modern industry, roads, communication, and technology transformed the country.
 By documenting this disappearing way of life, Mr. Barnwell has captured the essence, beauty, and rugged character of the rural landscape and its people, for this and the future generations.

-The 160 page book (ISBN 0-393-05787-9) includes a Preface by Sam Gray, and an Introduction by photographer George Tice.
-Chapters include: The People and the Land, Tobacco, Business and Handicrafts, Food Production, Winter, Religion, Portraits, and Oral Histories.
+The 160 page book includes a Preface by historian Sam Gray and an Introduction by photographer George A. Tice.
 The Face of Appalachia is available in 3 editions editions: Trade Hardback (sold out from publisher as of 10-18), Limited Edition, and Special Edition.
-Signed copies of the regular edition are available through Barnwell Photography.
+Signed copies are available through Barnwell Photography.
 A traveling exhibit, containing thirty images and accompanying text panels from this book, is available to galleries, schools, and museums